Ben-Collett/easy_snippets/README.md

 !ENDOVERRIDES
-at the top of your file this needs to start on the first line of the file and the contents must be valid json all override triggers are manual expanding by default
+at the top of your file this needs to start on the first line of the file and the contents must be valid json all override triggers are manual expanding by default you can also see an example config in the snippets/ folder in the repo